mailcow/mailcow-dockerized-docs/docs/install.md

+!!! warning
-**WARNING**: Please use Ubuntu 16.04 instead of Debian 8 or [switch to the kernel 4.9 from jessie backports](https://packages.debian.org/jessie-backports/linux-image-amd64) because there is a bug (kernel panic) with the kernel 3.16 when running docker containers with healthchecks!
+    Please use Ubuntu 16.04 instead of Debian 8 or [switch to the kernel 4.9 from jessie backports](https://packages.debian.org/jessie-backports/linux-image-amd64) because there is a bug (kernel panic) with the kernel 3.16 when running docker containers with healthchecks!
 Full details here: [github.com/docker/docker/issues/30402](https://github.com/docker/docker/issues/30402) and [forum.mailcow.email/t/solved-mailcow-docker-causes-kernel-panic-edit/448](https://forum.mailcow.email/t/solved-mailcow-docker-causes-kernel-panic-edit/448)

 You need Docker and Docker Compose.